-We are currently accepting applications for our 2019-2020 School Year.
+We are currently accepting applications for Day Students for our 2024-2025 School Year.

 If you are interested in applying to be a day or boarding student at The Highland School, please read and follow the steps below.
 Each step of the process takes time and does not guarantee a child's acceptance.